Wild Deodorant Review

 This first refill lasted me just over two months (beginning of January to early March).
 That was with me using it twice a day (after each shower), about 3 swipes per underarm.
-I have very sensitive skin and have experienced zero irritation despite two applications a day, and no stinging even straight after shaving which is unheard of.
+I have sensitive skin and have experienced zero irritation despite two applications a day, and no stinging even straight after shaving which is unheard of.

 I find Wild deodorant genuinely works for me, the hype is real.
 I’m not a stinky person naturally but I sometimes sweat A LOT at night, hence why I use it before bedtime (I have chronic trauma induced nightmares most nights) and I do not smell in the morning.
 I have not been able to test it out after vigorous exercise due to gyms not being open, but I am confident if it can cope with my night sweats, some heavy cardio will be just fine too!

 I am currently using the limited edition Rose scent which I’m really enjoying.
 It is a lot milder than the Bergamot Rituals but equally as effective.
 There is some difference in the formula, as you’d expect from a natural product, and I do find it a little less smooth and sometimes clumpy, but as it melts so well at body temperature this is not a problem.

 I am an absolute Wild convert, I would recommend it to anyone wanting to make the switch to a more sustainable product with no aluminium, sulphates or parabens.
 However, please note that Wild is not an antiperspirant, therefore you will probably sweat a lot more at first while you make the switch – please bear with it, it does work!